“Don’t ever make the mistake of thinking it’s your story. You’re just the one who gets to tell it.” -George B. Sanchez

 What would it look like if we shared that power?

 A big part of what I love about teaching media is exactly that: re-distributing the power.
-Earlier this year I led a series of digital storytelling workshops with a small group of exchange students from Africa, Asia, and Latin America.
+Earlier this year I led a series of digital storytelling workshops with exchange students from Africa, Asia, and Latin America.
 One of those students was Emmanuel, whose story is below.
 In it, Emmanuel describes the fears and doubts he felt as he embarked on his U.S. exchange year.
 Would he be able to keep up?
 Would he meet all the program requirements?
 In an English exam on the first day of class, Emmanuel found his answer.

 This is not “my” story.
 This is Emmanuel’s story.